 Dianthus armeria (Deptford Pink, Grass Pink, Wild Pink)

-Deptford Pink, Grass Pink, Wild Pink
+Deptford Pink, Grass Pink, Mountain Pink, Wild Pink

 Dianthus armeria